Key Quote

 Technique 1 — TRICOLON / ANAPHORIC REPETITION

-The tricolon (a group of three parallel phrases) — 'as good a friend, as good a master, and as good a man' — creates a rhythmic, incantatory (chant-like, ritualistic) conclusion.
-The anaphoric (beginning successive clauses with the same word) repetition of 'good' hammers home the moral transformation, moving from the private sphere ('friend') through the economic ('master') to the universal ('man').
+The tricolontricolon — A rhetorical device using three parallel words, phrases, or clauses — 'as good a friend, as good a master, and as good a man' — creates a rhythmic, incantatoryincantatory — Resembling a chant or ritual; having a spellbinding, repetitive quality conclusion.
+The anaphoricanaphoric — Beginning successive clauses or sentences with the same word or phrase repetition of 'good' hammers home the moral transformation, moving from the private sphere ('friend') through the economic ('master') to the universal ('man').

-The three roles — friend, master, man — map onto the novella's three spheres of responsibility: personal (relationships with individuals like Bob Cratchit), economic (how you treat employees and use wealth), and moral (your fundamental character).
+The three roles — friend, master, man — map onto the novella's three spheres of responsibility: personalpersonal — relationships with individuals like Bob Cratchit, economiceconomic — how you treat employees and use wealth, and moralmoral — your fundamental character.
 Dickens argues that true goodness requires all three — partial reform is not enough.

 Key Words